FRC900/2023RobotCode/zebROS_ws/src/auto_node/src/README.md

 Pathing is somewhat a special case.
 The path is loaded and published (latching) to `/auto/current_auto_path`.
 The type is `auto_node_msgs/PathGoalArray.msg`.
 This msg contains an array of what is needed to make a `path_follower_msgs/Path.action` goal to send to the path follower.
 There are two actions relating to path following. `drive_trajectory_action.py` takes a trajectory index, which is then used to run the indexth path found on `/auto/current_auto_path`. `drive_trajectory_iterator.py` is the action actually called in autos and allows the next segment of a path to be run with `get_next_trajectory_action()`.

+## How to make Choreo paths
+Open `choreo` in docker.
+Right now it is expected that all waypoints the "split" option is checked if it corresponds to a stop waypoint.
+Split or stop point on its own currently does nothing.
+There is other little bits of knowledge, probably the best advice for pathing is be humble and get something simple working and THEN speed it up.

 ## Current Possible Problems
 Main one is don't have a preempt situation set up yet, so if you disable in auto and then reenable in teleop quickly the path follower etc will still be running.
 Should be solvable if a real problem.